flutter/website/get-started/codelab/index.md

       }
     {% endprettify %}

- 5. Remove the word generation code from MyApp by making the changes below:

  6. Restart the app.
     The app should behave as before, displaying a word pairing each time you hot reload or save the app.